27 Daily Habits That Are Ruining Your Heart

 Even a small amount of dehydration can make it more difficult for your heart to do its job.
 According to a 2017 study published in the European Journal of Nutrition, minor dehydration caused by a moderate workout can significantly impair endothelial function.
 Studies have found that endothelial dysfunction precedes the development of atherosclerosis (that buildup in your arteries), according to Cedars-Sinai Medical Center.

 You have a difficult boss.

-The stressors you encounter at the office can affect more than just your mental health.
+The stressors you encounter at work can affect more than just your mental health.
 According to a 2009 study published in the Journal of Occupational and Environmental Medicine, employees who deal with an incompetent, inconsiderate, secretive, or uncommunicative boss were 60 percent more likely to suffer a heart attack.
-On the flip side, those who felt they had a “good” boss were 40 percent less likely to suffer a cardiovascular event.
+On the flip side, those who felt they had a "good" boss were 40 percent less likely to suffer a cardiovascular event.

 You don't have sex.

 Are you skimping on sex?
 If so, research published in the American Journal of Cardiology could persuade you to push play on the Marvin Gaye.
 According to the study, those who have sex less than once a month are much more likely to suffer from cardiovascular disease than those who have sex two or more times a week.
 And if you're stuck at home right now, check out Doing This One Thing While Working From Home Can Improve Your Sex Life.